 I feel like the drug has permanently screwed up my metabolism.
 A friend of mine had been on Lexapro and had the same problem, but his metabolism seemed to return to normal in about six months and he lost all the weight gained on the SSRI.
 It has now been nine months for me and I'm completely frustrated.
 While I was on the drug, I was extremely conscious of the weight gain, which is probably why I only gained 10lbs., but I was willing to tolerate the side effect at the time in exchange for being able to function again.
 Well, now that I no longer need the drug, I no longer need the weight either.

 Is there anything you know or can suggest to help me?
 (I'm 5'5" 135 lbs - prior to SSRI I was 125 lbs)

 It's best for you as an athlete to focus on such measures rather than your absolute weight.
 The attempt that you made to lose ten pounds and how it affected your workouts is an example of this.
-Oftentimes the loss of the ten pounds ends up being loss of muscle mass and the result is decreased performance.
+Often weight loss ends up being loss of muscle mass, and the result is decreased performance.